gchanteloube/matter/README.md

 &nbsp;

 With this way, all template will be loaded.
-If you need only load your master app (without all template), for example for a JSON return or an Ajax call, you can use S/ tag at beginning url of the url:
+If you need only load your master app (without all template apps), for example for a JSON return or an Ajax call, you can use S/ tag at beginning url of the url:

 &nbsp;

->App only (Ajax, JSON, etc.):
+>Call alone app (Ajax, JSON, etc.):
 ```php
 https://your-project/S/[app][.method]
 ```